tetricky/sqlite-backup/README.md

 Using environment variables the periodicity and retention can be increased, and any rclone target can be used to achieve direct backup.

+### LLDAP

+It should be noted that this backup script only backs up the sqlite3 database.
+To fully restore an lldap installation it will be necessary to also backup other files (lldap_config.toml private_key).
+These are static files and do not change post installation.
+This backup just addresses the database.

 #### storage backend

 By default we use [Rclone](https://rclone.org/docs/) to backup to the local filesystem.
 This can be exposed by mapping the backup directory in the container (by default "/sqliteback" - the ```RCLONE_REMOTE_DIR``` environment variable) to the host filesystem.
 This happens once a day, at five past midnight.